sage-code/eve/manual/structure.md

 System variable start with prefix "$" and are global variables.
 System variables are defined in EVE core library.
 Programmers can use system variables to find modules.
 Before define and import keyword there is a region where user can define new system variables.

 ## Import region
 Is used to include one or several modules separated by comma.
 Import region contains also _"from"_ clause.
-This is used to indicate what public members we will use without the qualifier.
-If we do not specify than all members can be accessed only by dot notation: <alias>.<member>;
+This is used to indicate what members we will use without the qualifier.
+If we do not specify than all members can be accessed only by dot notation: alias.member;

 **syntax**
 ```